pb-413/public-notes/source/content/budgeting/index.md

+---
+title: Budgeting
+---

-Here you kind find information about how I keep my budget and track my finances.
+Information about how I keep my budget and track my finances.

 Pages
 - [[Creating a Budget]]